arkhn/pyrog/README.md

 ![CircleCI branch](https://img.shields.io/circleci/project/github/arkhn/pyrog/master.svg?style=for-the-badge&logo=circleci)
 [![Codecov branch](https://img.shields.io/codecov/c/github/arkhn/pyrog/master.svg?style=for-the-badge&logo=codecov)](https://codecov.io/gh/arkhn/pyrog/branch/master)

-Pyrog is a web application intended to help standardizing healthcare data collected through various softwares.
-Our main goal is to build a community tool so as to share ETLs for all these softwares.
-Moreover, we want to make it easy for healthcare facilities to convert their ETL into [FHIR](https://www.hl7.org/fhir/) and publish it.
+Pyrog is a web application which helps you standardizing healthcare data collected from various sources like medical softwares.
+This is a community tool and it aims at sharing ETLs for all these softwares to extract data and convert it into [FHIR](https://www.hl7.org/fhir/).

-This project comprises a `server` built with Prisma (GraphQL) and `client` which consists of a React application.
+This project comprises a `server` built with Prisma (GraphQL), a `client` which consists of a React application and an `exploration` module which provides AI tools to dive in databases.

 **Want to see what our project looks like?
 Checkout our staging client and dive into our staging GraphQL server (playground):**